 - Follow up surgeries to alleviate scarring and tightness of the skin;

 - Binding of the movements of the arms and legs due to tightening of the skin;

 - Low tolerance of sun exposure requiring significant precautions;

 - Dehydration; and

-Once the initial burn treatment is complete, our clients still face many future issues resulting from a severe burn.
+Once the initial burn treatment is complete, our clients still face many future issues resulting from a severe burn injury.
 We have successfully handled burn cases arising from scalding water, exploding fuels, defective bottle warmers, cooking/kitchen spills and a variety of other causes.

 We are devoted to helping any burn victim recover for all past and future losses.
-For a free, no obligation meeting with Mr. Tim Hall and our trial team, give us a call at 706-351-6055.
+For a free, no obligation meeting with an experienced burn injury lawyer, call Mr. Tim Hall and our trial team at 706-351-6055.